bburky/NAS/docs/index.md

 <a href="images/nas-bridged-rst.jpg"><img alt="RST pins bridged on underside of board" src="images/nas-bridged-rst.jpg"></a>
 </figure>

 A minor issue is that recent kernel versions actually shutdown when the reset button is pressed when the system is running.
-That can be fixed by [disabling the power button kernel module][power pins issue].
+That can be fixed by [disabling the kernel module that handles the buttons][power pins issue].

 ```
 $ echo "blacklist mtk_pmic_keys" >/etc/modules-load.d/mtk_pmic_keys.conf